ariatemplates/editors-tools/ultimate-poc/src/poc/README.md

 * ___CURRENT SOLUTION___: polling with a simple ping request (until some timeout is reached , to avoid infinite try)
 * by waiting for a request from the backend: this is too cumbersome, as this means choosing another convention for the port number, creating several connections, etc.

-# FIXME
+# Contribute

-* From JSON requests, handle return values different from object (like strings for errors), or use the status!! (different from 200 is bad)
+1. From JSON requests, handle return values other than objects (like strings for errors), or use the status!! (different from 200 is bad)

-# TODO
+## Degraded mode

-* Be able to always fallback to a standard text editor when the backend failed
+1. Ensure it is always possible to fallback to a basic raw text editor when something fails with the backend, or fails in general

+## Data management

+Externalize some data as user preferences.
+You can easily find most of them (for what has already been implemented) by looking at all the `private final static` definitions in the source code.

+Backend:

+* External backend re-use
+	* port for external backend
+	* GUID identification pair
+	* enable external backend re-use or not
+* Backend program management
+	* use embedded backend or external installation
+	* path of the external installation
+	* use system Node.js installation or not (migth require a specific version)
+	* custom Node.js path
+	* port to use when launching a backend
+	* enable to find and use first available port (some additional data might be required for that, like a range, ...)
+	* launch timeout

+__Complete this list!__

+## Performances

+General performances issues have been discussed in the main documentation file of this project.
+This mainly concerns the communication part, which is all wrapped in the `Backend` class.

 * if possible configure the JSON library used - here Google GSON - in order not to create Double for numbers but integers instead
 	* register a type-adapter
 	* define explicit classes with proper field types and use it for deserialization
 	* ...
+* otherwise study other libraries